StenopePHP/Stenope/doc/route-options.md

 # Route options

-This packages defines route options to control some of its features.
+This package defines route options to control some of its features.

 ## Ignore a route